nooriamelad/Final_Year_Project/README.md

 # Final_Year_Project
-This project is about how to create feasibilty
+This project is about how to create feasibilty.
 This project is on Online Qurbani